Most Emmy wins of all time

 Many Americans watch TV to keep up with the news, while others root for their favorite sports teams.
 For as long as there’s been broadcast television, however, there have been scripted dramas, comedies, and documentary series to entertain and inform viewers.
 These programs are recognized chiefly by the Emmy Awards, which have been given out every year since 1949.
 Though Regional and Daytime Emmys are given out to shows that meet those respective requirements, the most cultural discussion takes place around the Primetime and Creative Arts Emmys, which highlight outstanding achievement in the most-watched television programs.

-Primetime Emmys award achievement in overall series quality, lead, and supporting acting, directing, and writing.
-Creative Arts Emmys recognize achievement in more technical fields, such as costumes, makeup, and special effects, as well as alternative programming, such as documentaries and variety shows.
+The Primetime Emmys award achievement in overall series quality, lead and supporting acting, directing, and writing.
+The Creative Arts Emmys recognize achievement in more technical fields, such as costumes, makeup, and special effects, as well as alternative programmings, such as documentaries and variety shows.
 Despite the many categories, an Emmy win is a lifelong goal for many Hollywood stars, forming the ‘E’ in ‘EGOT,’ or the lifetime achievement of winning an Emmy, Grammy, Oscar, and Tony.